lsellens/OctoPrint-Cr10_leveling/README.md

 This plugins adds leveling controls for your CR-10 to the Control tab.

+## Warning

+After turning on your printer, you must first home it before you can safely issuing gcode that causes movement.
+This is true for this plugin, OctoPrint's default movement controls, and even the LCD control on the CR-10.

+Failing to do so can cause the printer to move out-of-bounds.

 ## Setup

 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)